 2. Irony: Saying the Opposite

-Situational Irony: A fire station burning down, or a traffic policeman getting his driver's license suspended for speeding.
+Situational Irony: A fire station burning down, or a traffic policeman getting his license suspended for speeding.

 3. Understatement: The Art of Saying Less